 DIRECTIONS / ZUBEREITUNG

-2. Add some oil to a large pot and heat up.
-Add the chopped onions and garlic and fry until soft and glossy.
-Add the chopped celery and cook for a minute, stirring constantly.
-Add the grated potato and mix in.
-Add the tomato paste and mix until everything is well combined – let the tomato paste brown a but, but do not burn it.
+2. Add some oil to a large pot and heat it up.
+Add the chopped onions and garlic and cook until soft and glossy.
+Next, add the chopped celery and cook for a minute, stirring constantly.
+Add the grated potato and mix it in.
+Add the tomato paste and mix until everything is well combined – let the tomato paste brown a bit, but do not burn it.
 Deglaze with the vegetable broth and wine.
-Add the crushed tomatoes, ground cumin, smoked paprika powder, salt, the herbs of Provence, and the bay leaf.
+Add the crushed tomatoes, ground cumin, smoked paprika powder, salt, Herbs of Provence, and the bay leaf.
 Bring to a boil again, then reduce the heat, cover the pot, and let simmer for about 20 minutes.
 Stir from time to time so nothing burns.
-Add the white beans and let cook for another 10-15 minutes.
+Add the white beans and let them cook for another 10-15 minutes.
 Season with pepper and some more salt if needed.

-4. Pour the stew into bowls (remove the bay leaf first), add some of the topping and serve with some toasted bread (optional).
+4. Pour the stew into bowls (remove the bay leaf first), add some topping and serve with toasted bread (optional).

 1. Zwiebeln und Knoblauch schälen und fein hacken.
 Staudensellerie waschen, trocknen und in kleine Würfel schneiden.
 Die Kartoffel schälen und grob raspeln.
 Die weißen Bohnen aus dem Glas abgießen und mit etwas Wasser spülen und abtropfen lassen.
 Zur Seite stellen.